Foundations of Media to Movements

 $220 “Majority/Developing world” individuals working WITH a “Minority/First-world” organization that can help cover the cost ($180 per person if two or more register together as a team).

 $90 “Majority/Developing world” individuals NOT working with a “Minority/First-world” organization.
 Limited to five per cohort ($50 per person if two or more register together).

 An additional "early registration" discount of $20 is available to those who register and pay by August 29, 2019 (14 days before the course start date).
 For example, if you qualify for the standard registration of $260 but register with a teammate and register by August 29, your cost would be $200 per person.

 Because we hold ourselves to a high standard, we are happy to offer a refund for anyone dissatisfied with the course.
 Here is our commitment to excellence.

-- Registration: Registration is currently closed.
-(Here is theregistration page where you can register for this course and make your payment.
+- Registration: Here is the registration page where you can register for this course and make your payment.
 You will then receive a link to the classroom course.
-If you use a credit card, you will receive a charge from Visual Story International.)
+If you use a credit card, you will receive a charge from Visual Story International.

 - To receive a certificate of completion: